 Maybe the second time around is easier.
 Maybe it’s because they are so enamored by the fact that their grandkids are their own kids’ kids.
 Maybe the “golden years” are less stressful and they’re better able to enjoy the moment.
 Whatever the reason, I’ve seen my parents exercise more patience and more gentle loving kindness with their grandkids than they did with my siblings and me growing up.

 And, I know it’s not just my family.
 I was at the library recently and I saw a grandfather carrying his infant granddaughter and walking her around the library to keep her from crying.
 The newborn nestled sweetly in her grandfather’s arms and he looked like he could do this all day long with no breaks.
 While I peaked at him from the corner of my eye, along came another grandfather walking and holding hands with his 4-year old granddaughter.
 He sees the other gentleman with the infant and greets him with “Hi there, Grandpa!”
 They then proceeded to have the sweetest conversation ever about how much they love being grandparents.
 They shared stories about how they don’t care if the kids spill food, they don’t yell and get impatient, they love everything about the kids, and that being a grandparent is a completely different experience than parenting.

-I know I want to stop the hands of time, but I guess it’s nice knowing that I have something as big as this to look forward to.
+I know I want to stop the hands of time, but I guess it’s nice knowing that I have something as big as the joy of grandparenting to look forward to.